The Downward Spiral: Accolades

-Legacy and impact
+Legacy

 The immediate success of The Downward Spiral established Nine Inch Nails as a reputable force in the 1990s.
-The band's image and musical style became so recognizable that a Gatorade commercial featured a remix of "Down in It" without their involvement.
+The band's image and musical style became so recognizable that a Gatorade commercial featured a remix of "Down in It" without their participation.
 Reznor felt uncomfortable with the media hype and success the band earned, received false reports of his death, depression, and was falsely reported to have had a relationship with serial killer Jeffrey Dahmer, and was depicted as a sex icon.
 Nine Inch Nails received several honors, including Grammy Award nominations for Best Alternative Performance for The Downward Spiral and Best Rock Song for "Hurt".
 After the release of The Downward Spiral, many bands such as Gravity Kills, Stabbing Westward, Filter, and Mötley Crüe made albums that imitated the sound of Nine Inch Nails.

-Reznor interpreted The Downward Spiral as an extension of himself that "became the truth fulfilling itself," as he experienced personal and social issues presented in the album after its release.
+Reznor interpreted The Downward Spiral as an extension of himself that "became the truth fulfilling itself", as he experienced personal and social issues presented in the album after its release.
 He had already struggled with social anxiety disorder and depression and started his abuse of narcotics including cocaine while he went on an alcohol binge.
 Around this time, his studio perfectionism, struggles with addiction, and bouts of writer's block prolonged the production of The Fragile, and Reznor completed rehabilitation from drugs in 2001.

 One year after The Downward Spiral’s release, the band released an accompanying remix album titled Further Down the Spiral.
 It features contributions from Coil with Danny Hyde, J. G. Thirlwell, electronic musician Aphex Twin, producer Rick Rubin, and Jane's Addiction guitarist Dave Navarro.
 The album peaked at number 23 on the Billboard 200 and received mixed reviews.
 Recoiled, a remix EP of "Gave Up", "Closer", "The Downward Spiral", and "Eraser" by Coil, was released on February 24, 2014, via British record label Cold Spring.

 Retrospective reviews regard The Downward Spiral as one of the most important albums of the 1990s and Reznor's greatest work.
-The 2004 edition of The New Rolling Stone Album Guide gave the album five out of five stars and called it "a powerful statement, and one of the landmark albums of the Nineties."
+The 2004 edition of The New Rolling Stone Album Guide gave the album five out of five stars and called it "a powerful statement, and one of the landmark albums of the Nineties".
 Writing for Entertainment Weekly, Kyle Anderson remembered watching the music video of "Closer" on MTV as an adolescent and expressed that the album changed his perception of popular music from that of songs heard on the radio to albums with cover art.
-Stereogums Tom Breihan remains favorable toward the album since influenced youth culture, with teenagers wearing ripped fish nets on their arms.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 Adrien Begrand of Stylus Magazine considers The Downward Spiral to be an "over-the-top masterpiece" that ranks alongside My Bloody Valentine's Loveless (1991) as the best-produced album of the 1990s.